danielabar/hotwired_ats/README.md

    2. If it's not scoped to the partial, this could get tricky as the project grows, another developer working on a different feature may add a DOM element by chance that has the same name, and then the wrong element would get updated, breaking this feature.
 11. Why is Redis needed?
 Would it also be used in the same way in prod?
 12. In Chapter 4 first solution using Stimulus controller, initializeSortable gets called 16 times in total, 4 times for each column.
+13. In Chapter 5, why is Redis used to store the filters?
+Aren't they in the url?